sapegin/washingcode-book/manuscript/120_Linting.md

 It’s true that one can overwrite the value of `undefined`, but I wouldn’t bother about this now, especially if we’re using TypeScript.

-Some people believe that `null` and `undefined` have different semantics: they say that `null` is _intentional absence of any value_, and `undefined` is like _the value was never defined or unknown_.
+Some programmers believe that `null` and `undefined` have different semantics: they say that `null` is _intentional absence of any value_, and `undefined` is like _the value was never defined or unknown_.
 For me, it’s 50 shades of nothingness, and I doubt many developers reading code, that’s using both, would know the difference.

 ### [no-else-return](https://eslint.org/docs/latest/rules/no-else-return)